Lalduhoma sworn in as Mizoram CM | Politics

 Zoram People's Movement (ZPM) leader Lalduhoma was sworn in as the chief minister of Mizoram on Friday.

+Along with 73-year-old Lalduhoma, 11 others also took oath as state ministers at a function held in Raj Bhavan here.
+Seven of them were sworn in as cabinet ministers and four as ministers of state.

-Governor Hari Babu Kambhampati administered the oath of office and secrecy to Lalduhoma.
-Eleven other ZPM leaders will also take oath as ministers.
-The swearing-in ceremony was held at the Raj Bhavan where Mizo National Front leader and outgoing chief minister Zoramthanga was present.
+Governor Hari Babu Kambhampati administered the oath of office and secrecy to Lalduhoma and other ministers.

+With a 40-member assembly, Mizoram can have 12 ministers, including the chief minister.

+Mizo National Front (MNF) leader and outgoing chief minister Zoramthanga and former chief minister Lal Thanhawla attended the event.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)